Particular/docs.particular.net/nservicebus/router/bridge-router.md

 ## Bridge to router

-A simple bridge between two transports could be constructed using the `Bridge.Between<TLeft>(...).And<TRight>(...)` construct.
+A simple bridge between two transports can be constructed using the `Bridge.Between<TLeft>(...).And<TRight>(...)` construct.
 This API is no longer available.
-The following code is an equivalent using the router APIs.
+The following code is an equivalent using the router API.

 snippet: bridge-to-router-simple-router